Christmas-Missionary/MJ169/README.md

 This is a game I made in 72 hours for Mini Jam 169.
 It is also the first game I made for itch.io.
 https://christmas-missionary.itch.io/the-last-hexagon-jam-edition
-The Unlicense applies to all source code except for the fonts and sound effects.
+The 0BSD license applies to all source code except for the fonts and sound effects.
 However, those are under the public domain, too.

 # This is archived, why?